How to Plant Tomatoes: 8-Step Beginner Guide

 Tomatoes are the most popular crop home gardeners grow, and the difference between a so-so crop and a heavy harvest comes down to a handful of decisions made early.
 This guide from Lucas Grows Best walks through the planting process from seed to settled-in plant, with the small techniques that pros use to get a strong start.

 Time it right (start seeds 6 weeks before your last frost), plant the seedlings deep, and add support immediately.
 Get those three things and the plants almost grow themselves.
+Tomatoes thrive in raised garden beds with good drainage, and a layer of mulch keeps the soil moisture stable through the hot months.

 Step-by-Step Guide